Vivah

 Vivah is the fourth film to feature Shahid Kapoor opposite Amrita Rao.
-The film was released on 10 November 2006, and became one of the biggest commercial successes of the year, grossing more than ₹539 million worldwide.
+The film was released on 10 November 2006.
+It became a commercial success, and the tenth highest-grossing film of the year, grossing more than ₹539 million worldwide.
 Critical reception was mixed; some reviewers found it dramatically lacking and bloated, but it also has been credited for triggering changes to the way marriage is depicted on film.
 It became an unexpected success, as well as Kapoor and Rao's biggest commercial success at that point.

 Kapoor and Rao's performance in the film earned them a nomination for Best Actor and Best Actress respectively at the Screen Awards.
 Vivah is the first Indian film to be simultaneously released in cinema and on the internet (through the production company's official site).
 The film was also dubbed into Telugu and released as Parinayam.

 Plot

-Poonam, a middle-class girl lives in the small town Madhupur.
-Her parents died in her childhood and since then her uncle Krishnakant has fulfilled a father's void in her life.
-However, his wife Rama is jealous and unable to accept Poonam, driven by the fact that their own daughter Rajni is dark in complexion and less beautiful than Poonam.
-Despite this Rajni and Poonam grow close and consider themselves sisters.
-Harish Chandra Bajpayee, a renowned businessman in New Delhi has two sons: the married Sunil, and the soft-spoken and well-educated Prem.
+Poonam is a middle-class girl living in the small town of Madhupur in Mathura district, Uttar Pradesh.
+Her parents died in her childhood, and since then, her uncle Krishnakant has filled a father's void in her life.
+However, his wife Rama is jealous of Poonam's beauty and unable to accept her, driven by the fact that their own daughter Rajni is darker in complexion and not as fair-skinned as her cousin.
+Despite this, Rajni and Poonam are close and consider themselves sisters.
+Harish Chandra Bajpayee, a renowned businessman in New Delhi, has two sons: the married Sunil and the soft-spoken and well-educated Prem.

-Poonam's simple and affectionate demeanor impresses Bhagat, a jeweller and Krishnakant's friend, who takes her marriage proposal for Prem.
-Harish takes his opinion on the proposition.
+Poonam's simple and affectionate demeanor impresses Bhagatji, a jeweller and Krishnakant's friend, who takes her marriage proposal for Prem.
+Harish asks for his son's opinion on the proposition.
 Hesitant, Prem feels he needs to focus on his career first.
-Harish convinces him to meet Poonam before deciding.
-Prem agrees.
+Harish convinces him to at least meet Poonam before deciding, which Prem agrees to.
 They visit the Mishras and let him get acquainted with Poonam.
-Prem and Poonam are instantly attracted to each other, agree to the marriage and get engaged.
+Prem and Poonam are instantly attracted to each other, agree to the marriage, and get engaged.

-Krishnakant invites Bajpayees to their summer place in Som Sarovar, so Prem and Poonam get to know each other better.

-The two go through the most magical and romantic period of their lives, begin to fall in love and become attached.
+Krishnakant invites Bajpayees to their summer place in Som Sarovar so Prem and Poonam get to know each other better.
+The two go through the most magical and romantic period of their lives, begin to fall in love, and become attached.
 Later, Harish and his family return home to attend a business meeting urgently.
 Poonam and Prem communicate via telephone and letter.
 Prem joins the business and takes on an essential project in Japan.